b-grooters-byte/windowsrustbook/src/hello_d2d.md

 In the CreateWindowExW description, remember that we added a pointer to an instance of ```MainWindow``` in the ```CreateWindowExW``` function call?
 Here we need to extract that pointer and set it in the ```GWLP_USERDATA``` so that it is available on on all subsequent windows messages.
 This is what the ```if message == WM_CREATE``` block does when it calls ```SetWindowLongPtrA```.

-For more information please reeview the [windows crate](https://microsoft.github.io/windows-docs-rs/doc/windows/Win32/UI/WindowsAndMessaging/fn.SetWindowLongA.html) and [WIN32](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowlongptra) documentation.
+For more information please review the [windows crate](https://microsoft.github.io/windows-docs-rs/doc/windows/Win32/UI/WindowsAndMessaging/fn.SetWindowLongA.html) and [WIN32](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowlongptra) documentation.

 We use the corresponding ```GetWindowLongPtrA``` function to get the pointer to an instance of ```MainWindow``` on all other windows messages in the ```else``` block.
 We use the dereference operator to call the instance specific message handler method.
 Now we need to write our message handler.